 Semolina dumplings with pecorino romano

-At this point, add ¾ of the grated Pecorino and mix carefully.
+Then add 3/4 of the grated pecorino and mix well.

-Blend in the butter, and roll out the dough on a surface greased with melted butter or oil.
+Add the butter and roll out the dough on a surface greased with melted butter or oil.

-Lightly grease the surface of the dough and with the aid of a sheet of oven paper and a rolling pin, roll out the dough to a thickness of 0.2 inch.
-Leave the preparation to cool.
+Slightly grease the surface of the dough and using a sheet of parchment paper and a rolling pin, roll out the dough to a thickness of 0.5 cm.
+Let the dough cool.

-With a teardrop-shaped pastry cutter, cut out the “gnocchi”, and then arrange them on a buttered baking sheet.
+Using a drop-shaped pasta cutter, cut the gnocchi and place them on a buttered sheet.

-Dust the dumplings with the remaining Pecorino and brown in the oven at 400°F for a few minutes.
-The gnocchi can be accompanied by a sauce made from fresh tomatoes.
+Sprinkle the gnocchi with the remaining pecorino cheese and broil them in the oven at 200°C/390°F for a few minutes.
+The gnocchi can also be served with fresh tomato sauce.